mastodon-studios/git-tutorial/README.md

 After installing, set your name and email (the same email you use for GitHub):

-git config --global user.name "Your Name" git config --global user.email "your@email.com"
+`git config --global user.name "Your Name"`

-Check your setup:

-git config --list
+`git config --global user.email "your@email.com"`

+Display and check your current name and email with: `git config --list`

 ## Create or Clone a Repo

 Our projects are within the GitHub Organization, Mastodon Games.
 You will either:

-### Clone an existing repo:
+### Clone an existing repo with:

+#### HTTPS
 `git clone https://github.com/our-organization/project-name.git`

+#### SSH
+`git clone git@github.com:mastodon-games/game-idea-2.git`

 ### Create a new repo:

-1. Go to the Organization's GitHub page.
+1. Go to the Organization's GitHub repositories page

-2. Create a new repository.
+2. Create a new repository

-3. Then clone it as shown above.
+3. Initialize it without a README.md to get instructions on the next page on how to clone and make your first commit

-## Basic Workflow (Always Follow This!)
+## Basic Workflow

 Every time you want to work on the project, you should:

 a.
 Pull the latest changes:

+Make a directory somewhere in your file system: `mkdir <project-name>`

-By moving to the project folder on your system: `cd project-name`
+Change directory to the project folder on your system: `cd <project-name>`

-Then pull: `git pull origin main`.
-(Replace main with your branch name if you're on another branch)
+Then pull: `git pull origin main` (Replace main with your branch name if you're on another branch)

 b.
 Create a New Branch (for any new feature)

-NEVER work directly on main.
-Always create a branch:

-`git checkout -b your-branch-name`
+NEVER work directly on main and always create a branch: `git checkout -b <your-branch-name>`

 Examples:
 `git checkout -b add-new-level`

 `git checkout -b fix-bug-42`

 c.
 Work and Save Changes

-After editing files, check what changed:
+After editing files, check what changed: `git status`

-`git status`

-Add changes you want to save:

-`git add <filename>`
+Add changes you want to save: `git add <filename>`

-Or to add everything:

-`git add .`
+Or to add everything: `git add .`

-Then commit with a message:

-`git commit -m "Short clear message about what you did"`
+Then commit with a message: `git commit -m "Short clear message about what you did"`

 d.
 Push Your Branch

-Push your branch to GitHub:

-`git push origin your-branch-name`
+Push your branch to GitHub: `git push origin your-branch-name`

 e.
 Create a Pull Request (PR)
 - Go to the GitHub repo in the browser